Brand Shoutouts

 Anecdotally (podcast interview with 13-location owner Lucas Mitchell): Average revenue per location "over $1 million, close to $1.15 million."
 Industry benchmarks suggest 15-20% EBITDA margins for well-run premium burger concepts.
 FranchiseVoice estimates $180K-$300K annual profit per well-run location.

-In our view, if you hit the current system average of $1.536M AUV at 15% margin, that's roughly $230K in annual profit.
-Payback in 4.2-6.0 years assuming stable performance.
+At an estimated system average of $1.536M AUV and an assumed 15% margin, that's roughly $230K in estimated annual profit.
+Estimated payback: 4.2–6.0 years assuming stable performance.

 Competitor AUV Rankings (2024 Burger Chains):